JeffersonLab/et/README.md

     cmake .. –DCMAKE_BUILD_TYPE=Release
     make install

-The 1st option explicitly sets the installation directory in an "include" subdirectory.
+The 1st option explicitly sets the installation include directory as "$INSTALL_DIR/include".
-The 2nd option explicitly sets the installation directory in a "common/include" subdirectory for CODA.
+The 2nd option explicitly sets the installation include directory as "$CODA_INSTALL/common/include".
-The 3rd option installs in the directory given in the CODA environmental variable and also in a "common/include" subdirectory.
+The 3rd option installs includes in the directory, using the CODA environmental variable, as "$CODA/common/include".
 If cmake was run previously, remove the CMakeCache.txt file so new values are generated and used.